sanjui9000/Movie-Database-Explorer/README.md

 3. If I click on a [movie](https://developers.themoviedb.org/3/movies), it takes us to a page where I see more info about that movie.

 ## Instructions
+1. Generate and API key using the API website
+2. Add API key to constants.js inside /src directory
-1. Run "npm install"
+2. Run "npm install"
-2. Run "npm start"
+3. Run "npm start"

 ## Design and implementation decisions that can be built given a longer time frame
 1. Data for latest 10 pages can be cached(Maybe LRU cache)